 - I like using a cinnamon and nutmeg but feel free to create your own flavor mix based on your favorite spices!
 Ginger, cardamom and allspice are popular flavors that are often added to apple pie.

-- Cornstarch is used to thicken the liquid released by the apples.
+- Corn starch or corn flour is used to thicken the liquid released by the apples.
 I prefer cornstarch to flour because only half the amount.
 Cornstarch is essentially flavorless and quickly produces a glossy, silky texture.
 Flour sometimes leaves an aftertaste.

 - Butter helps flavor the apples and creates a smoother, luxurious filling

 - For this easy recipe. you will need two 9-inch pie crusts.
-If you are short on time and prefer not to make the pie dough from scratch, you can easily make this pie using store-bought crusts.
+You can use homemade pie crust or pre-made pie crust for this simple apple pie recipe.
 I have had good success using store-bought crust from Pillsbury and Trader Joe's.
+To thaw frozen pie crust, leave it outside for an hour or in the fridge overnight.

 - I love brushing my pastry crust with a little apricot glaze because it gives the pie a warm, glossy finish.